 So I was dating that guy.

 And I was trying to be all casual about it.
 Which was fine, until I started to have feelings.
 I didn’t want to have feelings, because I didn’t want to get attached and/or hurt.
-And because, as we all know, feelings are not cool.
+And because, as we all know, feelings aren’t cool.

 Also, he didn’t read my blog posts.